camisbored/CamsOS/README.md

 This product is in a working state, but is not bug free or complete.
 I may or may not continue to work on this when I have time.
 Feel free to take it and use it however you like.
-Questions and more information can be sent to- camerongrande95@gmail.com
+Inquiries and requests can be sent to- camerongrande95@gmail.com